Business court

 Business courts, sometimes referred to as commercial courts, are specialized courts for legal cases involving commercial law, internal business disputes, and other matters affecting businesses.
-In the US, they are trial courts that primarily or exclusively adjudicate internal business disputes and/or commercial litigation between businesses, heard before specialist judges assigned to these courts.
-Commercial courts outside the United States may have broader or narrower jurisdiction than state trial level business and commercial courts within the United States, for example patent or admiralty jurisdiction; and jurisdiction may vary between countries.
+At the trial court level, these courts may primarily or exclusively adjudicate internal business disputes and/or commercial litigation between businesses, heard before specialist judges assigned to these courts.
+They may have broader or narrower jurisdiction, for example patent or admiralty jurisdiction; and jurisdiction may vary between countries.
 Business courts may be further specialized, as in those that decide technology disputes and those that weigh appeals.
 Alternative dispute resolution and arbitration have connections to business courts.

 Description

-Business courts and commercial courts are specialized courts for cases involving commercial law, internal business disputes, and other matters affecting businesses.
+Generally, business courts and commercial courts are specialized courts for cases involving commercial law, internal business disputes, and other matters affecting businesses.
+It has been said that "Any definition of a business court is, in the end, a bit of a compromise".